phetsims/equality-explorer/doc/lock-scenarios.md

 2. Turn the lock on.
 2. Drag a '1' from a toolbox.
 3. Verify that an equivalent term '1' comes out of the opposite toolbox and follows the dragged term.
-4. Position the dragged term so that it overlaps the like term '1' on the scale.
+4. Position the dragged term so that it overlaps the like term '1' on the left plate.
 5. Release the dragged term.
 The dragged term adds to produce `x + 2`.
 6. Verify that the equivalent term moves immediately to the opposite plate and sums to zero.
+The result is `x + 2` on the left plate, 0 on the right plate.

 ### Scenario 21

 1. Put '1' on the left plate, nothing on the right plate.
 2. Turn the lock on.
 3. Drag '1' off the left plate.
-4. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
+4. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the right late.
 5. Release the dragged term below the plate.
 6. Verify that the dragged term and equivalent term return to their respective toolboxes, and the inverse term remains on the right plate.
+The result is 0 on the left plate, -1 on the right plate.

 ### Scenario 22